-A converted sea container, short animated films, and a modern website: A grant from the Federal Government Commissioner for Culture and the Media has made it possible to expand the #StolenMemory campaign in 2020 by adding a traveling exhibition.
+Two converted sea containers, short animated films, and a modern website: A grant from the Federal Government Commissioner for Culture and the Media has made it possible to expand the #StolenMemory campaign in 2020 by adding a traveling exhibition.

 Our traveling exhibition has been running since August 2020 under the Federal Government Commissioner’s funding program to promote culture in rural areas and travels through numerous small and medium-sized cities (up to 20,000 inhabitants).
+Since 2021, a second exhibition container has been added, which also travels to larger cities.
 The exhibition focuses on personal items belonging to former concentration camp prisoners which are displayed on posters and are used to to illustrate the life stories of victims of Nazi persecution.

-Since the beginning of the campaign in 2016, the Arolsen Archives have returned a few hundred of these personal effects to the families of victims of Nazi persecution.
+Since the beginning of the campaign in 2016, the Arolsen Archives have returned more than 500 of these personal effects to the families of victims of Nazi persecution.
 The items that have been returned are of immeasurable value to the families concerned.
 They make remembering and remembrance more tangible and are often the last remaining traces of the victims.
-The Arolsen Archives still have more than 2,500 envelopes with personal possessions belonging to people from more than 30 different countries.
+The Arolsen Archives still have about 2,500 envelopes with personal possessions belonging to people from more than 30 different countries.
 These items are not part of the archival holdings, but are waiting to be returned to the families.

 Container mobilizes exhibition

 The exhibition uses posters to tell the stories of victims of Nazi persecution and encourage people to join in the search for their relatives.
 The main component of the traveling exhibition is a mobile converted sea container whose sidewalls can fold out to provide space for the posters.
 The architect Stefan Blaas designed it, while construction was carried out by the Berlin “Container Manufaktur”.